DevNerdGR/Confetti-Clicker-Download/README.md

 Downloads page for Confetti Clicker

-Note: the .zip file is meant for running in a browser, while the other executables are meant for their respective operating systems.
+Note: confetticlickerv1.zip is meant for running in the browser while the confetticlickerv1win.zip is meant for running on the desktop.